jeremieboudreault/flow_data_cehq/README.md

 ================================================================================

 Files downloaded from CEHQ are messy.
 The header contains useful information, but this information is not well organised.
 The table with values appears a couple of lines below the header.
-In this repo, some __functions__ are written to allow importing, tidying and visualizing flow data downloaded from CEHQ website.
+In this project, I share some functions that I've written to allow importing, tidying and visualizing flow data downloaded from CEHQ website.

 Data
 --------------------------------------------------------------------------------

-Data consist of two stations downloaded from the [CEHQ website](https://www.cehq.gouv.qc.ca/hydrometrie/historique_donnees/default.asp).
+Data consist of two stations downloaded from the [CEHQ website](https://www.cehq.gouv.qc.ca/hydrometrie/historique_donnees/default.asp) :

 + `062803_Q.txt` : Station on the Sainte-Margerite river.
 + `061004_Q.txt` : Station on the Chicoutimi river.